 Adobe Connect is primarily a desktop videoconferencing tool, built around synchronous meetings and presentations with a small number of attendees.
 The application is very flexible and can adapt to a wide range of needs.

 - Hosted on an ETSU server and maintained by OIT

-- Space and permissions managed by the Office of eLearning
+- Space and permissions managed by Information Technology Services

 - American Journal of Online Education – number 1 desktop videoconferencing tool